edluis37/drone_automation/readmechallenge.md

 2. Your challenge is to extend the existing code to include additional commands for drone control.

-3. Implement the following commands:
+3. Implement 3 commands from the list bellow:

 	takeoff: Sends a command to the drone to initiate takeoff.